Michelle Guerrero Henry

 Born and raised in NYC, I’m a first-generation Cuban and Ecuadorian writer.
 My work excavates multicultural upbringing while considering history, forced migration, intergenerational trauma, and the roles so often imposed on us.
 Even when writing something painful, I enjoy weaving together stories of belonging, resilience, and the transformative power of nature.
 (Psst, not just plants, animals, and the outdoors.
 You too are nature.)

-I believe the exchange and creation of art is essential for our survival.
-Rooted in authenticity, compassionate curiosity, and fairness, I share what I’m learning to help others create with care, write truthfully, and find connection through art.
+The exchange and creation of art is essential for our survival.
+I’m here to share what I’m learning, as I learn it, in order to encourage others to create with care, and find connection through art.

 A woman with curly dark hair wearing a white top with ruffled shoulder details, sitting outdoors in front of a wooden fence, smiling softly at the camera.